 But chilling out on the beach isn't the only thing to do in this coastal retreat located just 20 minutes from Charleston.
 When you're ready to get out of your chair and slip into your flip flops, consider these five ways to enjoy the island:

-4. Bike the 3.3-square-mile island.
 Rent a bicycle from Sealand Adventure Sports and enjoy a leisurely ride through the beachside town's residential neighborhoods.
-When you're ready for a break, park your bike and browse the two blocks of galleries and shops in the center of town.
+When you're ready for a break, park your bike and browse the two blocks of galleries and shops in the town center.